Summing Real Time Feynman Paths of Lattice Polaron with Matrix Product States: Introduction

 Despite decades of progress~\cite{Alexandrov2010}, simulating the real time dynamics of polaron still faces obstacles.
 On one hand, Monte Carlo simulation in real time often encounters dynamical signs~\cite{Loh1990,Cohen2015}.
 While the sign-free imaginary time Monte Carlo is efficient and accurate in determining low energy properties of polaron~\cite{Prokofev1998,Mishchenko2000}, accessing its spectral functions requires analytic continuation~\cite{Mishchenko2003,DeFilippis2006,Goodvin2011,Mishchenko2015}.
-On the other hand, variational approaches using various wave function ans\"{a}tze~\cite{Romero1998,Wellein1998,Zhang1998,Zhang1999,Bonca1999,Dolgirev2021,Bonca2021} including the matrix product state (MPS)~\cite{Schollwock2011,Jeckelmann1998,Zhao2023} are successful in one dimension.
+On the other hand, variational approaches using various wave function ans\"{a}tze~\cite{Romero1998,Wellein1998,Zhang1998,Zhang1999,Bonca1999,Barisic2004,Dolgirev2021,Bonca2021} including the matrix product state (MPS)~\cite{Schollwock2011,Jeckelmann1998,Zhao2023} are successful in one dimension.
 Yet, going to higher spatial dimensions remains challenging~\cite{Hohenadler2003,Ashida2018,Shi2018,Zhao2024}.
 In particular, the infinite local Hilbert space dimension of phonons needs proper truncation~\cite{Jeckelmann1998,Zhang1998}.

 In this work, we tackle the polaron dynamics problem by taking advantage of both path integral and MPS approaches.
-Focusing on the lattice polaron, we show that its real time Feynman path integral can be efficiently evaluated by casting it in MPS form (Fig.~\ref{fig:sketch}).
-A path integral is essentially a high dimensional sum $Q = \sum_{\{s\}}A(s_M,\cdots s_2,s_1)$, where the labels $\{s\}$ parametrize the world line and $A$ is its quantum amplitude.
-By using a flow equation, we compress $A$ as a low bond dimension MPS, $A(s_M,\cdots s_2,s_1) \approx A_M (s_M)\cdots A_2(s_2)A_1(s_1)$, and then sum it efficiently, $Q \approx \sum_{s_M} A_M (s_M)\cdots \sum_{s_2}A_1(s_2)\sum_{s_1}A_1(s_1)$.
-This method shares similar sprit with the tensor train method for high dimensional integration~\cite{Oseledets2010,Oseledets2011,Dolgov2020,NunezFernandez2022,NunezFernandez2025}, as well as the tensor network influence functional approach to spatially local open quantum systems~\cite{Strathearn2018,Joergensen2019,Cygorek2022} and one-dimensional systems~\cite{Banuls2009,Huang2014,Lerose2021,Fux2023}, but features perspective and formulation that are unique to polarons.
+Focusing on the lattice polaron, we show that its real time Feynman path integral can be efficiently evaluated by casting it in MPS form (Fig.~\ref{fig:sketch}a\&b).
+Recall a path integral is essentially a high dimensional sum:

+where $Q$ is some physical quantity of interest.
+The labels $\{s\}$ parametrize the world line, and $W$ is its amplitude.
+The main idea behind our method is to approximate $W$ as a low bond dimension MPS,